Operational guide and checklist

 Physical distancing is the other key plank of workplace-specific measures to create a safe working environment to reduce transmission of COVID-19.

 Physical distancing requirements are set out in the schedules of the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020.

 Factors event organisers will want to consider include:

-- facility layout and signage with clear marking of two metre boundaries around the workplace and workstations and signage which reinforces expectations of employees at relevant points.
+- facility layout and signage with clear marking of one metre boundaries around the workplace and workstations and signage which reinforces expectations of employees at relevant points.
 (As English may not be the first language for everyone, companies should consider how best to use visual material to reinforce messages)

 - limiting access to parts of the workplace required by an individual to do their job as this will limit the chances for interaction with others

 - staggering entry and exit times to prevent bottlenecks arising as people arrive or leave